jsa2/CloudShellAadApps/readme.md

 **Each of this step requires that you then copy the query kql/runtime.kql and paste it in log analytics**

+As pointed out earlier, these can be run, once you've run the initial run with main.js

 ---

 ### Checking results again